-After a two-year hiatus, we’re bursting at the seams with excitement to get back to everyone’s beloved tropical paradise.
-The Bintangs are cheap, the people are super friendly and there’s bucket loads to do, so we thought we’d help kick off your itinerary with some of the best eating, relaxing and exploring around Indonesia’s favourite holiday destination.
+The Bintangs are cheap, the people are super friendly and there’s bucket loads to do, so here at Urban List we thought we’d help kick off your itinerary with some of the best eating, relaxing and exploring around Indonesia’s favourite holiday destination.

 Read on for the best things to do in Bali.